umeshkanala22/Decoder_Only_model/README.md

     ├── training_summary.txt               # Training summary
     └── metrics_table.md                   # Metrics table
 ```
+## 🏗️ More Details about data and the saved model

+"for running please install model from the hugging face silvesage22/Decoder_only_model"
 ## 🔧 Implementation Details

 ### Core Components (All Implemented from Scratch)